HDest-Community/Merchant/README.md

 - 3 Medkits = x10
 - 3 Potions = x25
 - 3 Spiritual Armors = x50
-- 3 Megaspheres = x75
+- 3 Megaspheres = x100
-- 3 Butts = x125
 - 3 Precious = x200

+### Poker
+---
+- A game of Texas Hold'em can be assembled with up to 8 nearby players (3m radius) using the `HDM_AssemblePokerGame` command.
+The players can be either AI-controlled (merchants) or other human players.
+- Each player needs to have the amount of the big blind ($20) in mercenary bucks in order to join the game.
+- If you walk away from the game, your bet is forfeit.
+You can shoot enemies if they show up, but do not go farther than 4m away from the spot you occupied when the game started.
+- No idea how to play?
+See this: https://www.youtube.com/watch?v=b9HYxquQt-M

 ### Modding
 ---
+- The following custom UDMF properties are recognized by the mod:
-- Sectors with the custom UDMF property `user_merchantsector` set to `1` will always spawn a merchant.
+	- `user_merchantsector [false/true]`: setting this to true will always spawn a merchant in this sector.
+Type of merchant is still randomized.
+	- `user_merchantangle [0 - 360]`: The angle the merchant will have when they spawn.
+	- `user_slotmachinesector [false/true]`: same as `user_merchantsector` but for slot machines.
+	- `user_slotmachineangle [0 - 360]`: same as `user_merchantangle` but for slot machines.

 ### Known Issues
 ---
-- Merchant can block some paths.
+- Merchants can block some paths sometimes.
 Grab them or pick them up to move them out of the way.